 The value of lm() is a fitted model object; technically a list of results of class "lm".
 Information about the fitted model can then be displayed, extracted, plotted and so on by using generic functions that orient themselves to objects of class "lm".
-These include
+These include anova(object_1, object_2)

 add1 deviance formula predict step

 alias drop1 kappa print summary

 anova effects labels proj vcov

-coef family plot residual s
+coef family plot residual S